hlefebvr/idol/docs/installation/mosek-and-socp.rst

         cmake -DUSE_MOSEK=YES -DUSE_EIGEN=YES ..

-Interfacing Mosek for solving QPs and SOCPs
+Interfacing Mosek for Solving QPs and SOCPs
 -------------------------------------------

 The interface of idol